aws-samples/gbq-migration-to-s3-using-glue/README.md

 ## JSON File Structure:
 * is_wildcard_table: True or False – describe if a table is a wildcard
-* table_name (Required): The name of the Google Biqtable to be transferred to the S3 Bucket
+* table_name (Required): The name of the Google Big Query table to be transferred to the S3 Bucket
 * starting_date  (Optional): Starting date from where you want to transfer the data
 * ending_date  (Optional): Combine it with `starting_date` to get the duration
 * days_behind_start (Optional): Number of days you want to go behind to start transferring data